Void-swap/code-roofs-assignment/README.md

 # Bloom

-> Bridging the ducational gap by utilizing unused spaces for skill building events.
+> Bridging the educational gap by utilizing unused spaces for skill building events.

 ---